 Tilting the Wrong Firms?
 How Inflated ESG Ratings Negate Socially Responsible Investing under Information Asymmetries

-Keywords: Socially responsible investing (SRI), cost of capital, promised to realized sustainable performance, corporate social responsibility
+Keywords: Cost of capital, portfolio tilting, socially responsible investing (SRI), promised to realized sustainable performance

 Suggested Citation: Suggested Citation